ebarakos/decenter.world/bitcoin.md

 under the hood is that Alice controls private keys with unspent transaction outputs or **UTXOs** summing to at least 0.25 BTC.
-She uses these outputs to create a new transaction with those outputs as inputs, requiring Bob's signature to spend the new output in the future.
+She uses these outputs to create a new transaction using them as inputs, requiring
+Bob's signature to spend the new output in the future.

 Let's step through a concrete example.